oracle-livelabs/security/data-safe/introduction/introduction-sandbox.md

 In this workshop, you learn how to perform the following tasks:

-- Collect audit data from your target database and analyze database activity
-- Generate alerts in Oracle Data Safe to inform you of database activity
 - Assess the security of your database configurations and database users using Oracle Data Safe
 - Discover and mask sensitive data on your target database using Oracle Data Safe
+- Collect and monitor audit data in Oracle Data Safe to inform you of database activity

 You may now **proceed to the next lab**.